Fault Protection Layouts

 (Simplified Microgrid Distribution)

-Best for: smaller systems, simpler site distribution
+Best for: smaller systems with simplified site distribution

 Key features

-• One main bus feeding downstream loads
+• One main bus supplying downstream loads

 • Clear hierarchy of protective devices

-• Simpler coordination structure
+• Simplified coordination structure

 02